Technology

 Icon-Quiz-Small Created with Sketch.
 Windows Server Administration

-This course focuses on the configuration of networking and network services within Windows Server 2016.
-More specifically, students will learn how to configure IPv4 and IPv6, manage IP addressing and DNS name resolution services, as well as provide for remote connectivity.
+Building on a solid understanding of Windows Server configuration, this course focuses on ensuring stability and security through the ongoing administration and management of the server infrastructure.
+Students will focus on the configuration of networking and network services within Windows Server 2016.
+More specifically, students will learn how to configure IPv4 and IPv6, manage IP addressing and DNS name resolution services, as well as provide for secure remote connectivity.

 Icon-Quiz-Small Created with Sketch.
 Configuring Advanced Windows Server Services

-This course configuration and administration Windows Server Active Directory.
-Moreover, this course covers the configuration and management of Group Policy, certificates and identity access on Windows networks.
+This course focuses on Windows infrastructure security, access control, and desktop management through the configuration and administration of Windows Server Active Directory, and the configuration and management of Group Policy, certificates and identity access on Windows networks.

 Icon-Quiz-Small Created with Sketch.
 A+